ldkong1205/MSc-Dissertation/README.md

 > **Step 3:** Threshold the resulting detections by the model's confidence.

 The grid division:
-> The system divides the image into an S x S grid and for each grid cell predicts B bounding boxes, confidence for those boxes, and C class probabilities.
-These predictions are encoded as an S x S x (B x 5 + C) tensor.
+> The system divides the image into an S x S grid.
+If the center of an object falls into a grid cell, that grid cell is responsible for detecting that object.

+> Each grid cell predicts B bounding boxes and confidence scores for those boxes.
+These confidence scores reflect how confident the model is that the box contains an object and also how accurate it thinks the box is that it predicts.

+> Otherwise we want the confidence score to equal the intersection over union (IOU) between the predicted box and the ground truth.

+> Each bounding box consists of 5 predictions: x, y, w, h, and confidence.
+The (x, y) coordinates represent the center of the box relative to the bounds of the grid cell.
+The width and height are predicted relative to the whole image.
+Finally the confidence prediction represents the IOU between the predicted box and any ground truth box.

+> Each grid cell also predicts C conditional class probabilities, Pr(Class_i|Object).
+These probabilities are conditioned on the grid cell containing an object.

 > |![image](https://github.com/ldkong1205/MSc-Dissertation/blob/master/IMAGE/YOLO-model.png)|
 > |---|